Privacy Policy: How Your Data Is Collected, Used, and Protected

 4. Legal Basis for Data Processing in the United States

-• Opt out of data sales or sharing
+• Opt out of having their data sold or shared

-Other states expanded similar protections.
-The Virginia Consumer Data Protection Act (VCDPA) and Colorado Privacy Act (CPA) introduced additional consumer data rights tied to transparency and consent mechanisms.
+Other states followed.
+Virginia’s Consumer Data Protection Act (VCDPA) and Colorado’s Privacy Act (CPA) added their own layers of consumer rights tied to transparency and consent.

 Law Primary Focus Consumer Right Example